inverse-inc/packetfence/go/README.md

 # cd /usr/local/pf/t && ./pfconfig-test
 ```

-Then you can proceed to execute all or some of the golang unit tests:
+Then you can proceed to execute all or some of the Golang unit tests:

 ```
 # cd $GOPATH/src/github.com/inverse-inc/packetfence/go